CKI-project/meta/reporting_design.md

 #### Output directory

-* "kernel.tar.gz" - the built kernel tarball
+* "kernel.tar.gz" - the built kernel tarball, as required by "run" input.
 * "kernel.config" - the used kernel configuration
 * "build.log" - diagnostics output of the building stage
 * "build.done" - empty file, created only if build stage succeeded